Worshipful Company of Upholders

 The Worshipful Company of Upholders is one of the Livery Companies of the City of London.
 "Upholder" is an archaic word for "upholsterer".
-In past times upholders carried out not just the manufacture and sale of upholstered goods but were cabinet makers, undertakers, soft furnishers, auctioneers and valuers.
+In past times, upholders did not just manufacture and sell upholstered goods but were cabinet makers, undertakers, soft furnishers, auctioneers, and valuers.
 The organisation was formed on 1 March 1360 and officially incorporated by a Royal Charter granted by Charles I in 1626.
-The Company originally had the right to set standards for upholstery within London, and to search, seize and destroy defective upholstery.
+The Company originally had the right to set standards for upholstery within London and to search, seize and destroy defective upholstery.
 However, over the years, the Company's power has eroded, as has the profession of upholsterers, because of the advancement of technology.

 The Livery's purpose today is: